Ayaf-Bless/candidates-app-sigma/README.md

 * Docker: Consider adding Docker support for easier deployment and environment setup.
 * Documentation: Improve API documentation using tools like Swagger.

+## Time spent on it

+Total time spent for the task : 2 hours